Rudolf Schwarz (resistance activist): Posthumous celebrity

 Stephan Hermlin's book "Die erste Reihe" (loosely, "The front rank") appeared in 1951.
 In it he related "the stories of resistance during the Nazi era, based on the life stories and fates of the young people who sacrificed their lives in the struggle against fascism."
 The book comprised 31 biographical summaries on Berliners who resisted.
 Stephan Hermlin was a thoughtful author and a formidable talent.
 He had moved in 1947 from the west to the Soviet occupation zone (after October 1949 the Soviet sponsored German Democratic Republic (East Germany)).
 Almost all of the resistance heroes featured in "Die erste Reihe" were communists: one of the 31 was Rudolf Schwarz.
 The volume was an unapologetic attempt to "create heroes".
 Subsequent historians have opined that in the case of the section on Rudolf Schwarz, there was much detailed information available which could have given a more complete and in many ways more impressive - but also more nuanced - view of Schwarz and his contributions to sustaining the communist agenda during the Nazi period.
 This was simply left out, apparently so as to give the narrative a succinct format and a positive resonance.
 Hermlin's contribution formed the basis for a film produced by the DEFA studio which found its way onto the East German television service in 1987.
 In it, the part of Rudolf Schwarz is taken by Ulrich Mühe.

-In 1954 the physical remains of Rudolf Schwarz were located, dug up, and reinterred in the Gedenkstätte der Sozialisten, the place of honour in the Friedrichsfelde Cemetery reserved by the East German government for the leaders and activists of Germany's socialist and communist history.
+In 1954 the physical remains of Rudolf Schwarz were located, exhumed, cremated and buried at the Memorial to the Socialists (Gedenkstätte der Sozialisten), the place of honour in the Friedrichsfelde Cemetery reserved by the East German government for the leaders and activists of Germany's socialist and communist history.